Tomislav Ivić

 Tomislav Ivić (/hr/; 30 June 1933 – 24 June 2011) was a Croatian professional football player and manager.
 Often described as a brilliant strategist, Ivić is credited with helping develop the modern style of the game.
 In April 2007, Italian sports daily La Gazzetta dello Sport proclaimed him as the most successful football manager in history, due to his seven league titles won in five countries.
+He is also one of six managers—along with Carlo Ancelotti, José Mourinho, Giovanni Trapattoni, Ernst Happel and Eric Gerets—to have won top-flight domestic league championships in at least four countries.

+Playing career

+Tomislav Ivić played as a midfielder and joined the youth team at RNK Split in 1950, before being promoted to the senior team in 1953, where he made 125 league appearances before leaving in 1957.

+He then joined Hajduk Split but only recorded eleven league appearances between 1957 and 1963.

 Managerial career

 Ivić managed teams in 14 countries along with four national teams, and he won titles and cups in seven countries: Yugoslavia, the Netherlands, Belgium, Portugal, Spain and France.
 Ivić never won the league title in Greece.

 Ivić won seven top flight championships (three in Yugoslavia and one each in the Netherlands, Belgium, Portugal and France); six national cups (four in Yugoslavia and one each in Spain and Portugal); an UEFA Super Cup and an Intercontinental Cup.

 In Croatia, Ivić coached RNK Split, Hajduk Split, Dinamo Zagreb and (in one match replacing suspended Miroslav Blažević) the Croatia national team; in the Netherlands, Ajax; in Belgium, Anderlecht and Standard Liège; in Turkey, Galatasaray and Fenerbahçe; in Italy, Avellino; in Greece, Panathinaikos; in Portugal, Porto and Benfica; in France, Paris Saint-Germain and Marseille (the latter, his last club before retiring in 2002); in Spain, Atlético Madrid; in the United Arab Emirates, Al Wasl and the UAE national team; and in Iran, Persepolis and the Iran national selection.